Exercise - Set up your Azure DevOps environment

 Set the upstream remote

 A remote is a Git repository where team members collaborate (like a repository on GitHub).
+Here you list your remotes and add a remote that points to Microsoft's copy of the repository so that you can get the latest sample code.

-git remote command to list your remotes:
+git remotecommand to list your remotes:

 git remote -v